MohamedBoghdaddy/FinancialAIAdvisor/README.md

-Here's a README for your **Financial AI Advisor** project on GitHub, incorporating an overview, features, tech stack, and setup instructions.

----

 # Financial AI Advisor 💸🤖

 Welcome to **Financial AI Advisor**!
 This project harnesses the power of AI to provide personalized financial advice, analyze market trends, and help users make informed financial decisions.
 Built on a robust tech stack with a focus on data science and machine learning, Financial AI Advisor empowers users with intelligent insights for improved financial planning.